deviscoding/jss-easy/README.md

 After the installation, the downloaded PKG file is removed.

 ### DMG Installer
-Downloads a DMG file, mounts the DMG, then inspects the contents to determine what is needed, using the following logic
+Downloads a DMG file, mounts the DMG, then inspects the contents to determine what is needed, using the logic in the table below.

+Example usage:

+    jhelper install:dmg <destination> <url>

 | DMG Contains | Action |
 |--|--|